btply/nodeshop/README.md

 Here are some known areas with issues that need addressing:

-  * Shoppping Cart incomplete but now working!
+  * Checkout incomplete
-  * Login system works but needs incomplete
+  * Login system works but needs improving (Validation etc.)
   * Product image storage and retrieval system needed
   * Product page is incomplete
   * Search does not work
-  * No Payment Gateway
+  * No method of payment yet

-#Update 21 May '13
+#Update 23 May '13

-Quite a few areas of the system have been tidied up and improved, most notably the shopping cart, the category system and the login system.
+Quite a few areas of the system have been tidied up and improved, most notably the shopping cart, the basics of a checkout, the category system and the login system.

-The shopping cart is moving towards something that may actually be usable quite soon so watch this space!
+The checkout is moving towards something that may be usable quite soon so watch this space!

-Also planned is an admin area, which is ran as a contained seperate server.
-This makes it very secure and also easy to access from a development evrironment.
+Also planned is an admin area, which I am considering running as a seperate server.
+This would make it secure and easy to access from a development envrironment.

-By Billy Topley
+Billy Topley